-The Environmental Emission Board Regulations are a set of dust extraction and emission regulations, set out by a number of pollution control boards (for example, the Central Pollution Control Boards) and emission regulatory authorities that outlines the threshold from which any dust extraction and emission into the environment must be met.
+The Environmental Emission Board Regulations are a set of dust extraction and emission regulations set out by several pollution control boards (for example, the Central Pollution Control Boards) and emission regulatory authorities that outline the threshold from which any dust extraction and emission into the environment must be met.
 As a result, this impact on businesses with large dust collection and filtration units requires them to reconsider how they filter and collect dust through their current dust collection systems.

-These regulations are of particular interest for companies operating in, or working with companies operating in Indian territories, due to the new legislation outline by the emissions control governing body.
+These regulations are of particular interest for companies operating in or working with companies operating in Indian territories due to the new legislation outlined by the emissions control governing body.
 The key regulations for businesses to comply with when dealing with dust emissions are:

-The new regulations are extremely important, especially in locations such as India and central Asian countries.
-Recently, India has seen a rapid increase in property development across the country, including core cities such as Delhi, Goa and Mumbai, along with the other rural towns around the country.
+The new regulations are extremely important, especially in India and central Asian countries.
+Recently, India has seen a rapid increase in property development across the country, including core cities such as Delhi, Goa and Mumbai, and other rural towns around the country.
 This has led to an increase in the amount of dust created and emitted into the air across these areas, leading to stricter regulations being enforced to ensure control over the level of dust emission across the country.

 This new direction is to create a more sustainable development and manufacturing approach across the country, forcing manufacturers and construction workers to think differently about how they operate.

-Depending on the interpretation of the regulation, some may state that the total emission allowed is 10 mg/Nm3 (remember 10 Mg is to 10 PPM, so in a volume of 1 Nm3 the max emission allowed is 10 mg, it can be also treated as ppm).
+Depending on the interpretation of the regulation, some may state that the total emission allowed is 10 mg/Nm3 (remember 10 Mg is to 10 PPM, so in a volume of 1 Nm3, the max emission allowed is 10 mg, it can also be treated as ppm).
 Other manufacturing units emitting dust will have a limit of 5 mg/Nm3 (5 Mg is 5 PPM), etc. This varies from country to country and place to place.
 However, in India, the threshold is very much 10Mg/Nm3 = 10 PPM.
 To better understand how you would need to calculate PPM, a thorough guide on the emission conversion measurement is your best place to start.

-Due to the fast increase in growth for industries operating in India that create and extract dust and other granular particles, opportunities have arisen to improve the current operations and technologies deployed.
+Due to the rapid increase in growth for industries operating in India that create and extract dust and other granular particles, opportunities have arisen to improve the current operations and technologies deployed.
 Traditional dust collection and filtration methods are being reconsidered and redesigned, with baghouses, filter bags, dust extractor units and filtration systems being redesigned during the process.

 This has led to suppliers re-thinking how the media is used, the types of materials best suited to filter media (such as filter bags and press cloth), and the maximum dust extraction and emission levels any manufacturing units produce.
-Additionally, this has led filtration unit manufacturers that produce the dust extractor systems to work closer with their clients to gather the data from the factory’s output to better inform manufactures of the exact measurements the dust collector should ensure to meet the local emission criteria.
+Additionally, this has led filtration unit manufacturers that produce the dust extractor systems to work closely with their clients to gather the data from the factory’s output to better inform manufacturers of the exact measurements the dust collector should ensure to meet the local emission criteria.

 For the manufacturers of units and filter media, considerations around the casing tightness and suction have yielded innovative filter bags and cartridges to allow for cleaner airflow and more stringent dust collection without leakage.
-Additionally, the dust collection bags are increasing their contact to surface areas which is allowing for higher collection and less room for missing any dust through the filter.
-Furthermore, the pressure of the bag collar on drawn edges are increased to allow for higher pressure across the system.
+Additionally, the dust collection bags increase their contact with surface areas which allows for higher collection and less room for missing any dust through the filter.
+Furthermore, the pressure of the bag collar on the drawn edges is increased to allow for higher pressure across the system.

-From an internal process and innovation standpoint ClipOn’s activity to improve bag lifespan, filter performance and emission efficiency has resulted in the regular pulsating of the bags to ensure the captured dust is collected at the hopper, so it can be reused to have the dual purpose of emission and re-usability of raw materials, adhering to the recycling standards of the EU and Asian communities.
+From an internal process and innovation standpoint, ClipOn’s activity to improve bag lifespan, filter performance and emission efficiency has resulted in the regular pulsating of the bags to ensure the captured dust is collected at the hopper, so it can be reused to have the dual purpose of emission and re-usability of raw materials, adhering to the recycling standards of the EU and Asian communities.
 This helps cost-to-production for industries in the cement and limestone industries.
 Additionally, the installed pre-filter with dust pre-separation now reduces the load on the main dust collector.
 This ensures a longer life span and protects the environment from emissions and pollutants.